Toilet Unblocker Auckland

-When do you need to call a plumber for a toilet blockage?
+When do you need to call a toilet unblocker for a blocked toilet?

 Most toilet blockages can be fixed by you at home.
-It’s usually only when something that isn’t meant to be flushed gets trapped, or when something mechanical in the toilet isn’t working that you’ll need to call out a plumber to repair the toilet blockage.
+It’s usually only when something that isn’t meant to be flushed gets trapped, or when something mechanical in the toilet isn’t working that you’ll need to call out a toilet unblocker to repair the blocked toilet.
 So we thought we’d give you a few basic tips on how to fix a blockage and, more importantly, how to prevent a toilet blockage.

 Understanding how a toilet flushes